-We will also pay to the underwriter by deduction from the net proceeds of the offering contemplated herein, a non-accountable expense allowance equal to percent ( %) of the gross proceeds received by us from the sale of the ADSs.
+We will also pay to the underwriters by deduction from the net proceeds of the offering contemplated herein, a non-accountable expense allowance equal to one percent (1%) of the gross proceeds received by us from the sale of the ADSs.

-We have agreed to reimburse the underwriter up to a maximum of US\$ for out-of-pocket accountable expenses.
-We have paid expense deposits of US\$ to the underwriter for its anticipated out-of-pocket expenses; any expense deposits will be returned to us to the extent the underwriter's out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).
-The following fees and expenses will be applied against the accountable expenses: traveling expenses; the costs of any "due diligence" meetings; the reasonable and documented fees and disbursements of the underwriter's counsel (which maximum shall apply solely to such fees and disbursements of counsel and not to other fees and expenses); background checks of the Company's officers and directors; preparation of bound volumes and mementos in such quantities as the underwriters may reasonably request, provided that the actual accountable expenses of the underwriters shall not exceed US\$ .
+We have agreed to reimburse the underwriters up to a maximum of US\$150,000 for out-of-pocket accountable expenses.
+We have paid expense deposits of US\$150,000 to the underwriters for their anticipated out-of-pocket expenses; any expense deposits will be returned to us to the extent the underwriters' out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(g)(4)(A).
+The following fees and expenses will be applied against the accountable expenses: traveling expenses; the costs of any "due diligence" meetings; the reasonable and documented fees and disbursements of the underwriter's counsel (which maximum shall apply solely to such fees and disbursements of counsel and not to other fees and expenses); background checks of the Company's officers and directors; preparation of bound volumes and mementos in such quantities as the underwriters may reasonably request, provided that the actual accountable expenses of the underwriters shall not exceed US\$150,000.

-We have agreed to pay expenses relating to the offering, including, without limitation: the Company's legal and accounting fees and disbursements; the costs of preparing, printing, mailing and delivering the Registration Statement, the preliminary and final prospectus contained therein and amendments thereto, post-effective amendments and supplements thereto, the underwriting agreement and related documents (all in such quantities as the Underwriter may reasonably require); all filing fees (including SEC filing fees) and communication expenses relating to the registration of the ADSs to be sold in the Offering, FINRA filing fees; transfer taxes, if any, payable upon the transfer of securities from the Company to the underwriters; and the fees and expenses of the transfer agent, clearing firm and registrar for the ADSs.
+We have agreed to pay expenses relating to the offering, including, without limitation: the Company's legal and accounting fees and disbursements; the costs of preparing, printing, mailing and delivering the Registration Statement, the preliminary and final prospectus contained therein and amendments thereto, post-effective amendments and supplements thereto, the underwriting agreement and related documents (all in such quantities as the underwriters may reasonably require); all filing fees (including SEC filing fees) and communication expenses relating to the registration of the ADSs to be sold in the Offering, FINRA filing fees; transfer taxes, if any, payable upon the transfer of securities from the Company to the underwriters; and the fees and expenses of the transfer agent, clearing firm and registrar for the ADSs.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount and commissions will be approximately US\$, including (i) a maximum aggregate reimbursement of US\$ of the underwriter's accountable expenses, and (ii) non-accountable expense allowance of % of the gross proceeds from this offering.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount and commissions will be approximately US\$3.6 million, including (i) a maximum aggregate reimbursement of US\$150,000 of the underwriters' accountable expenses, and (ii) non-accountable expense allowance of 1% of the gross proceeds from this offering.